Jithinsreenilayam/UAE-property-market--analysis/Real_Estate Project/docs/business_insights.md

 ---

-## Insight 4 — The Market Grew 142× in Monthly Volume Between 2022 and 2024
+## The Market Grew 142× in Monthly Volume Between 2022 and 2024

 **Finding:**
 Monthly listing volume expanded from 1 listing in mid-2022 to 142 in February 2024.